sagemath/trac_to_gh/Issue 1496.md

 # Issue 1496: notebook -- make it easy to link different worksheets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1496

 Original creator: was